Lawrence Street Multimodal Improvements Project (Harrison to Walker)

 Lawrence Street is a major route for walking, biking, rolling, and transit in the Uptown Business District, which includes many commercial destinations for residents and visitors alike.
 On-street parking exists on both sides but is unmarked and poorly organized.
 A continuous sidewalk exists along the north side for all six blocks from Harrison to Walker and along the south side from Harrison to Benton, but there is no sidewalk for the three blocks between Benton and Walker.

-The City Non-Motorized Plan identifies Lawrence Street as a top priority corridor for bicycle lanes and local ADA advocacy group Disability Awareness Starts Here (DASH) has identified Lawrence Street as a key route that needs sidewalk and ADA accessibility updates.
-The street surface is in extreme need of pavement repairs and constructing ADA ramps ahead of resurfacing stretches paving investments to repair more street over time.
-Improving ADA, pedestrian, bicycle, transit and driving connections between the Public Library at Harrison six blocks southwest to Walker Street, while retaining on-street parking would improve accessibility, mobility, and safety for all users walking, biking, and rolling to their destinations in the Uptown Business District.
-To comply with the Port Townsend GMA Comprehensive Plan, Non-Motorized Plan, Complete Street ordinance, and Greenhouse Gas emission reduction policy, the City is planning to reconstruct Lawrence Street for people of all ages and abilities.
+The City Non-Motorized Plan identifies Lawrence Street as a top priority corridor for bicycle lanes, and local ADA advocacy group Disability Awareness Starts Here (DASH) has identified Lawrence Street as a key route that needs sidewalk and ADA accessibility updates.
+Also, the street surface is in extreme need of pavement repairs.
+Improving ADA, pedestrian, bicycle, transit and driving connections between the Public Library at Harrison to Walker Street, enhances accessibility, mobility, and safety for all users of the corridor.
+As well, the Lawrence Street Project aligns with the Port Townsend GMA Comprehensive Plan, Non-Motorized Plan, Complete Street ordinance, and Greenhouse Gas emission reduction policy.

 Project Funding